Mayerling: The Mayerling incident

 After the deaths of Rudolf and Vetsera, Emperor Franz Joseph, who wanted to endow a new church building, had the hunting lodge changed into a convent which then was settled by nuns of the Discalced Carmelite Order.
 The church was dedicated to Our Lady of Mount Carmel, the convent to Saint Joseph.
 A statue of the Virgin Mary in the Lady Chapel has the facial features of the Empress Elisabeth and a dagger pierces the Immaculate Heart of Mary.
 The position of the main cross in the chapel is supposed to be where the bed of Rudolf of Austria and Mary Vetsera were situated.
 Prayers are still said daily by the nuns for the repose of the souls of Rudolf and Mary.

+The Mayerling tea house, only original building remaining of the hunting lodge, with a display on the life of Marie Vetsera, in 2023.

 A visitor center nearby the convent was opened in 2014.
-This center, the restored tea pavilion and some other rooms with objects from the 19th century now form the exhibition of the "Museum Altes Jagdschloss Mayerling".
+This center, the restored tea pavilion (the only remaining building from the original hunting lodge and now housing a display on Vetsera's life), and some other rooms with objects from the 19th century now form the exhibition of the "Museum Altes Jagdschloss Mayerling".